Ayodhya, Uttar Pradesh, India Guide

 Best Time to Visit

-The best time to visit Faizabad is during the winter months, from October to March.
-The weather is pleasant and cool, making it ideal for sightseeing and exploring the city's historical sites.
-The summer months (April to June) can be extremely hot and humid, while the monsoon season (July to September) brings heavy rainfall.
+The best time to visit Ayodhya is during the winter months, from **October to March**.
+The weather is pleasant and cool, making it ideal for sightseeing and exploring the city's temples and historical sites.
+Temperatures during this period typically range from 10°C to 25°C (50°F to 77°F).
+Avoid visiting during the summer months (April to June) as the weather can be extremely hot and humid, with temperatures often exceeding 40°C (104°F).
+The monsoon season (July to September) can also bring heavy rainfall, which may disrupt travel plans.

 Transportation